publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule9004.md

 ### Rule 9004.
 General Requirements of Form

-    (a) __Legibility; Abbreviations.
+    (a)  __Legibility; Abbreviations__  __.__

      All petitions, pleadings, schedules and other papers shall be clearly legible.
-Abbreviations in common use in the English language may be used.__
+Abbreviations in common use in the English language may be used.

+    (b)  __Caption__  __.__

-    (b) __Caption.
-Each paper filed shall contain a caption setting forth the name of the court, the title of the case, the bankruptcy docket number, and a brief designation of the character of the paper.__
+     Each paper filed shall contain a caption setting forth the name of the court, the title of the case, the bankruptcy docket number, and a brief designation of the character of the paper.

  __Notes of Advisory Committee on Rules—1983__